SScottWang/virtual-heart-demo/docs/index.md

 ## 1. Data Processing & Model Architecture

 ### 🧬 Rapid Prototyping Strategy
-To get a quick baseline given the short timeline, I used **Geneformer**.
+To get a quick baseline given the short timeline, I used **Geneformer** [[Theodoris et al., Nature 2023](https://doi.org/10.1038/s41586-023-06139-9)].
 It is pretrained on human data, allowing me to start immediately without spending weeks training a foundation model from scratch.

 !!! note "Current Limitations"
     This is a preliminary demo, so there are a few technical trade-offs: